Christchurch tramway routes: Modern era: 1995–present

 The tramway has a barn on Tramway Lane near Cathedral Square where its vehicles are stabled.
 Trams travel in a clockwise direction starting from Cathedral Junction, run along Worcester Street around the north side of the Cathedral to Park Terrace, up to Armagh Street, along to New Regent Street, and back to The Junction.

-In 2008 an extension was proposed, with a second loop incorporating the Oxford Terrace "strip" and the City Mall on Cashel Street.
-This was under construction at the time of the 2010 Canterbury earthquake and subsequent February 2011 Christchurch earthquake, as a result of which work was delayed.
+In 2008, an extension was proposed, with a second loop incorporating the Oxford Terrace "strip" and the City Mall on Cashel Street.
+This was under construction at the same time of the 2010 Canterbury earthquake and subsequent February 2011 Christchurch earthquake, as a result of which work was delayed.
 Part of the second loop, along Oxford Terrace, Cashel Mall and part of Main Street was officially opened on 12 February 2015.